ilya-spy/django-app-server/README.md

 `docker-compose build --force-rm --no-cache`

 #### Incremental build bundle
+You can incrementally build individual containers, or even the entire dev/prod composer bundles.
+There is no need to bring container down, Docker will automatically compute affected services and recreate it.
+During the incremental build, Docker may leave unnamed orphaned images from previous builds.
+Use prune command below to clean up

 `docker-compose build`
+`docker image prune -f`

 #### Run build stages and development server (local environment)
 `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d [ --build ]`